 As an extra layer of security, multimodal or multi-factor authentication can be used in tandem with mobile credentials.
 This can require a PIN or biometric data such as a fingerprint.
 This is mandatory in industries such as oil, gas, data centres and power plants though is becoming more standardised.

 Unsurprisingly, mobile access control is continuing to show an increase in uptake among businesses.
 HiD reports that last year, more than 50 percent of companies have upgraded to mobile access, are in the process of upgrading to mobile, or have plans to deploy mobile access in the near future.
 This marks a large increase over 2019's statistics, which showed that only 31 percent of companies were at the same stages of deploying mobile solutions.
-In 2022, there's a growing push towards phasing out legacy physical security in favour of more secure contactless solutions.
-Not only to boost convenience but protect businesses from potential credential cloning, reducing their risk to security exposure.
+In 2022, there was a growing push towards phasing out legacy physical security in favour of more secure solutions.
+Not only to boost convenience and user experience, but protect businesses from potential credential cloning, reducing their risk to security exposure.

 Other advantages of mobile access control include seamless integration with other smart building systems.
-With COVID-19 safety guidelines in place, there is a stronger need for more robust occupancy tracking.
-Integration of mobile credentials can help track staff throughout your building in real-time via Bluetooth
+With the trials of COVID-19 safety guidelines still fresh in peoples' minds, there is a stronger need for more robust occupancy tracking.
+Integration of mobile credentials can help track staff throughout your building in real-time via Bluetooth.

 Going one step further, the use of biometrics can remove the need for physical credentials, even smartphones.
 Biometric data includes fingerprints, voice patterns, iris scanning, facial profile and even the use of DNA, all of which are becoming more widely used in access control.
 Using biometric credentials is not only convenient but highly secure as it's quite difficult (and illegal) for someone to steal your finger or your eye.